ladjs/i18n/README.md

 We recommend to use [CabinJS][cabin] for all your logging needs.

 For a list of all available locales see [i18n-locales][].

+## Redirect exceptions

+If the path has an extension, then it is not redirected.

+However if `redirectTLDS` option is `true` (which is `true` by default as of v4.0.0), then if the path basename ends with a valid TLD, then it is redirected.

+We came across this missing feature and added it after our discovery through [Forward Email](https://forwardemail.net).

 ## Contributors